moezb/funcflow-cpp/README.md

 ## Requirements

 - C++20 compiler (GCC 11+, Clang 14+, MSVC 2022+)
-- OpenMP (optional, for parallel execution)
+- OpenMP (optional, for parallel execution) which is usually already included for GCC.

 ## Installation